abhishekuniyal2024/5-nov-red-teaming-contextual-bias/readme.md

 - **milestone2_alternative.py:** milestone2_contextual_bias_analysis.py is giving same bias scoring for llm even when prompt is slightly changed based on race, gender, and intersectional. trying to fix that issue here.
 - **milestone2_alternative1.py** same as milestone2_alternative.py, just change semantic model, weights, normlaization, scaling. this file is working.
 - **milestone2_alternative2.py** same as milestone2_alternative1.py, just change it for Sentence-level semantic embeddings
+- **milestone2_alternative3.py** same as milestone2_alternative2.py, Semantic shift is now directional and asymmetric

 - **milestone.md**: milestone that i was suppose to follow.
 - **client_msg_5nov.md:** client give this msg on 5 nov with a client_image.jpeg file